Formation of the solid-state high-order harmonic generation plateau through destructive interference: Results

 \subsection{Convergence of HHG from the bulk of the SSH-chain}

 HHG spectra in the bulk limit are calculated according to \eqref{eq:coherent} with the total current \eqref{eq:total_current}.
 In Fig. \ref{fig3}a, the spectra for different samplings $k_n$, $n=0,1,2,\ldots N-1$ are shown for a laser amplitude of $A_0 = 0.2$.
 The spectra are similar to the results for the finite chain: if the BZ is not sampled fine enough (small $N$), the spectrum has a plateau for interband harmonics between the minimal and maximal band gap (dashed lines).
 If the sampling is higher, the harmonic yield around harmonic order $60$ decreases significantly.
 This leads effectively to a smaller plateau with a cutoff around harmonic order $50$.
 A local maximum around the maximal band gap is observed as well.
 This decreased harmonic yield before the maximal energy gap is again due to destructive interference, as it is not visible for the calculation using the incoherent sum, see Fig. \ref{fig3}b.
+In the bulk, the different single-electron currents originate from different $k$-points within the first BZ.
+The emissions from those interfere destructively.

+The study of the dependence of the HHG spectra on the sampling appears to be a convergence test and, as such, rather technical.
+However, a discrete sampling of the BZ corresponds to a finite system in position space with periodic boundary conditions.
+Further, in the previous section we investigated, explicitly in position space, finite chains with different sizes.
+This is not a convergence test, as real physical systems are finite and can have different sizes.
+The observed spectroscopic dip in the interband harmonics appears in both finite-size position space and BZ bulk results.
+It is thus not only a numerical effect.
+In the following we investigate converged spectra for the bulk system.
+The bulk system has the advantage that its band structure is known analytically.